 - Open a bank account in the estate's name

 - Pay bills

 - Appear in court, as necessary

 You have a lot of responsibility, but you don't have to handle everything on your own.
 Our experienced Louisiana succession attorneys are here to help you.
 Every year we help hundreds of families throughout Louisiana with succession issues in cost-effective ways.
-Call us, or contact us through this website if you have any questions about serving as an out-of-state executor for a Louisiana succession.
+Call us, or fill out our contact form to have someone get in touch with you about serving as an out-of-state executor for a Louisiana succession.